concourse/concourse/etc/systemd/README.md

 ## installation

-1. Copy the `concourse-beacon@.service` unit template into your systemd units directory, e.g. `/etc/systemd/system`.
-Note that `systemd link` won't work for the later steps; seems to be a systemd bug.

-1. Copy `concourse-beacon` into `/usr/sbin`.
+1. Run `make install`, which copies the service unit file and the associated binary into their respective locations.

 1. Create `/etc/concourse-beacon/known_hosts`, which should contain the public key of the target TSA.
 This can be created with `ssh-keyscan`, but be sure to